Smoking prevention has been

 Roughly

-speaking, factors influencing the uptake and continuation of smoking depend
+speaking, factors influencing the uptake and continuation of smoking

-most crucially on various psychological and social factors, and of course a
+most crucially on various psychological and social factors, and of

 complex combination of these factors.
-These aspects are powerful in their own
+These aspects are powerful in

-right, quite apart from the nicotine dependence involved in smoking, whose
+right, quite apart from the nicotine dependence involved in smoking,

 strong addictive powers have long since been proven.